 When you publish a new page and it doesn’t get any rankings in the first 3-4 months, chances are it won’t rank for any keywords.

-By publishing new targeted content regularly, the Google bot will visit your website more often, crawl the new content and this increases your chances of ranking for the keywords you are targeting.
+By publishing new targeted content regularly, the Google bot will visit your website more often, and crawl the new content and this increases your chances of ranking for the keywords you are targeting.

 Recommended Reading: How often should you update your website.

-6. Target long tail keywords
+6. Target long-tail keywords

 Be wise when it comes to choosing keywords to target with your blog posts.
 Don’t always go after high competition keywords, chances are you won’t be able to rank or get any traffic.

-Instead go after long tail keywords that are easier to target.
+Instead, go after long-tail keywords that are easier to target.
 They have less search volume but also less competition and this makes it more likely to be able to rank high for these terms.

-Long tail keywords make up 75% of searches, a percentage that certainly cannot be ignored.
+Long-tail keywords make up 75% of searches, a percentage that certainly cannot be ignored.